 If implemented, the Reverse Stock Split will affect all holders of common stock uniformly and will not affect any stockholder's percentage ownership interest in the Company.
-The Reverse Stock Split will not affect any stockholder's proportionate voting power.
+Following the Reverse Stock Split, each share of common stock will continue to have one vote per share and the Reverse Stock Split will not affect any stockholder's proportionate voting power.